dirien/pulumi-aiven-openfaas/README.md

 # Running OpenFaas Pro on Linode K8s (feat.
-Aiven and Pulumi)
+Aiven and Pulumi) - Automation- API

 Alex Ellis did a great job, when he wrote a tutorial about [Event-driven OpenFaaS with Managed Kafka from Aiven](https://www.openfaas.com/blog/openfaas-kafka-aiven/).